RnR-2018/BMEN4460-NB2-image_classification_on_MNIST_data/README.md

 For students in BMEN4460 (or who follow the instructions Step00 through Step02 in the parent repository), please create a Projects folder (if you have not done yet) within your GCP VM and download this repository into that folder.

+The notebook with visualization is intended to tell you that the weights of the first layer of our network doesn't change much, because the MNIST dataset is quite easy.
+However, the visualization method is useful, and you might use it one day in your own deep learning research.

 On the GCP VM Terminal:
 ```
 cd /home/[username]/